keikoro/plaintextref/README.md

 At the same time, the user writing such texts is not required to change their writing habits too much: URLs are put into (regular, round) brackets like they usually might, asides which are better left in the running text can also be kept in round brackets, only citations that should explicitely be converted to footnotes need to be enclosed in square brackets (which are normally lesser-used punctuation marks).

-Another purpose of this program is the conversion of HTML-formatted e-mails or texts to plain text for better sharing via mailing lists which only support or prefer the sending of plain text e-mails.
+Another purpose of this program is the conversion of HTML-formatted e-mails or texts to plaintext for better sharing via mailing lists which only support or prefer the sending of plaintext e-mails.

 ## Usage